DevMountain/react-axios/README.md

 }
 ```

 The `promise` for `createCustomer` is created by using `axios.post` in combination with the `apiURL` and the passed in `obj`.
-We are then capturing the response from the API and return the data from that response. `json-server` will return the customer object as a response.
+We are then capturing the response from the API and returning the data from that response. `json-server` will return the customer object as a response.
 We can then use this in the `listReducer` to update our list of customers.

 Let's open `src/ducks/listReducer.js` and import `CREATE_CUSTOMER` at the top of the file.
 Then in the reducer, create a case for `CREATE_CUSTOMER + '_FULFILLED'`.
 This case should return an object where `loading` is false and `customerList` is all the previous customer objects plus the new customer object in an array.